NewGenApps

 Every one of these passes a naive check.
 The file is on disk, so grep confirms the fix is "there."
 The service answers a ping, so the health check is green.
 The PR is merged, so the ticket is closed.
 And the system is not doing what you shipped it to do.

-The fix is to stop verifying the description and start verifying the running system, layer by layer, until you reach the only layer that matters — the real outcome.
+Deploy-and-verify for AI is proof-based deployment: you stop verifying the description and start verifying the running system, layer by layer, until you reach the only layer that matters — the real outcome.
 We verify four:

 1. Source.
 The intended change is actually in the branch that production builds from — not in a fork, not behind an unmerged dependency, not reverted by a later commit.
 This is the layer most teams stop at.
 It is necessary and badly insufficient.